Home Blog Page 325

 How does one progress on this path of learning, in terms of asanas, pranayama?

-One can progress on this path by purification of the emotional body with yama (social ethics) and niyama (personal practices), purification of the physical body with àsanas, purification of subtle body with pranayama and prathayara breath exercises and restriction of physical and subtle senses.
-Then move on to purification of the mind with dharana and dhyana (concentration and meditation).
+One can progress on this path by purification of the emotional body with Yama (social ethics) and niyama (personal practices), purification of the physical body with àsanas, purification of the subtle body with Pranayama and Pratyahara, breath exercises and restriction of physical and subtle senses.
+Then move on to purification of the mind with Dharana and Dhyana (concentration and meditation).

 In your opinion, what do you think of all the new forms of yoga – hot yoga, power yoga, etc., is it diluting the true essence of yoga?

-There are many distortion of yoga practices – there are many styles in Hatha yoga like Bikram yoga, Iyengar yoga, Power yoga, Baptiste yoga.
-All of us can begin a new style, but is only a method and really yoga is not just physical àsanas, thats only a branch of yoga.
+There are many distortions of yoga practices – there are many styles in Hatha yoga, like Bikram yoga, Iyengar yoga, Power yoga, and Baptiste yoga.
+All of us can begin a new style, but it is only a method, and really yoga is not just physical àsanas, that’s only a branch of yoga.

 Now many gurus are perverting this great science with their ego, but as I’ve always it is not important.
 What is really important is the increasing awareness of this spiritual science all over the world.
-In this time, the collective consciousness is in continual awakening and yoga is playing its great part.
+At this time, the collective consciousness is in continual awakening, and yoga is playing its great part.
 Namastè to all!

 Hope this article serves as an inspiration to seek a more balanced living.
 No better than learning and practicing this divine process of finding oneself and oneness!